Suzuki SX4: Yearly history

-The United States base model year 2008 was the five-door hatchback (marketed as the SX4 Crossover) and included "intelligent" All Wheel Drive (iAWD), power door locks, power windows, power mirrors, CD player with MP3 capability, and keyless entry.
+The United States base model was the five-door hatchback (marketed as the SX4 Crossover) and included "intelligent" All Wheel Drive (iAWD), power door locks, power windows, power mirrors, CD player with MP3 capability, and keyless entry.
 Available were anti-lock brakes, traction control, stability control, fog lights, and an advanced key in a Touring package.
 Suzuki sold nearly 75,000 Suzuki SX4s and Fiat Sedicis in Europe in 2008.
 This was the second best-selling car in Hungary in 2008, after the Suzuki Swift.

-Suzuki Indonesia launched the Suzuki SX4 X-Road, a base variant of the SX4 in Indonesia.
-This version uses rear drum brakes (disc on non CBU X-Over), unique wheels, a body kit, and no rear spoiler.
+Suzuki Indonesia launched the Suzuki SX4 X-Road, a base variant of the SX4.
+This version uses rear drum brakes (disc on non-CBU X-Over), unique wheels, a body kit, and no rear spoiler.